The Best Car Batteries: Rugged and Reliable Options That Won’t Let You Down

 It's essential that you install a battery that is the correct size with the proper terminal locations.
 If the terminals are in the wrong spot, the cables on your vehicle might not reach the battery or they might not fit tightly enough.
 Be sure to check your owner's manual to find out exactly what you need.
 For instance, size 24/24F batteries fit many Honda, Acura, Toyota, Lexus, Nissan, and Infiniti vehicles, while size 48H6 batteries fit many European and American vehicles.

-- Handle: Batteries can weigh between 25 and 60 pounds, which can make them hard to lift and carry.
+- Carrying Handle.
+Batteries can weigh between 25 and 60 pounds, which can make them hard to lift and carry.
 This is much easier to do if it has a plastic handle.
 You can also use the handle to lower the battery into the engine compartment.

 - You should test your car's battery annually to be sure it's in good working order.
 Also, check it before taking a long trip.
 Even the best automotive battery needs to be replaced every few years.